giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v13.0.2.md

 date: '2020-12-16T08:16:50+00:00'
 description: Release notes for Azure workload cluster release v13.0.2, published on 16 December 2020, 08:16
-title: workload cluster release v13.0.2 for Azure
+title: Workload cluster release v13.0.2 for Azure
 ---

 This is a patch release that resolves a problem during the upgrade of multi-AZ clusters from 12.x release to 13.x release.

-It also brings security-related updates for Container Linux and some Managed Apps.
+It also brings security-related updates for Container Linux and some managed apps.

 ### azure-operator [5.0.1](https://github.com/giantswarm/aws-operator/releases/tag/v5.0.1)